Juan-Garcia1/AJAX-Crud-App/README.md

-## Crud app using AJAX
+## Crud App Using AJAX

-A simple crud app where you can edit a users open task and delete a user
+A simple crud app where you can edit a users open task and delete a user.